Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-JSON.md

 ## Handle theme change

-It is possible to observe whether the used theme was changed using `Tizen.NUI.StyleManager.Get().StyleChanged` event.
-If there is a need to perform the action when the new theme is loaded, you can use the example below.
+It is possible to observe whether the used theme was changed using the `Tizen.NUI.StyleManager.Get().StyleChanged` event.
+If there is a need to perform the action when the new theme is loaded, you can use the following example code:

 ```
 Tizen.NUI.StyleManager.Get().StyleChanged += OnStyleChange